bullhornfixie/CV-1/README.md

 I discovered coding, whilst sharing an office with a Creative Director.
 He said you’re a logical guy, with an eye for design and good with numbers, ever thought about becoming a developer?
 I'm positive, 90% of my life explorations stem from serendipity.
 So, courtesy of Amazon I ordered a book called ‘Python in a day’ and loved it from the word go but lost interest with the book.

-Fast forward to 2020, I am now running a company in financial services which I founded in 2015 with the £2,500 bonus I received from my winter season in Austria as a ski guide.
+Fast forward to 2020, I am running a company in financial services which I founded in 2015 with the £2,500 bonus I received from my winter season in Austria as a ski guide.
 My company had just landed the largest US Fund Manager as a client but for me personally, I was itching for a fresh challenge and new dimensions to my daily role.

 In pursuit of personal growth, I picked up my ‘Python in a day’ book again, which was a slow burner, and decided to take the leap into a full time course with [Makers Academy](https://makers.tech).
 I am now a software engineer with canned enthusiasm and knowledge seeking my big break into the world of development!